andrei-ai-com/TLChallenge/readme.md

 `Shakespeare API`: 5 requests an hour, 60 a day

-To get around this a in-memory cache is used.
+To get around this an in-memory cache is used.
 The cached objects are returned on 429-s responses.